CreativeAcer/LeakLens/README.md

 ## Scan reports

-Every completed scan is saved as a timestamped JSON file in the `reports/` directory.
+Every completed scan is saved as a timestamped **JSON file** (`LeakLens_<timestamp>.json`) and a **SQLite database** (`LeakLens_<timestamp>.db`) in the `reports/` directory.

 The **Reports** tab in the UI lists all saved reports — click any entry to reload its findings into the main view, complete with filtering, search, and the detail drawer.

-Reports are also available directly via `GET /api/reports` and `GET /api/reports/<filename>`.
+The SQLite database enables fast paginated queries against historical scans without loading the entire result set into memory.

+---

+## Resume interrupted scans

+If a scan is stopped before completion, LeakLens writes a checkpoint file to `reports/`.
+Enabling the **Resume** checkbox on the next scan of the same path will skip already-processed files and continue from where it left off.

+---

+## Multi-threaded scanning

+The scanner uses a producer/consumer architecture:

+- A single **walk thread** traverses the file tree and feeds a bounded queue
+- A configurable number of **worker threads** (default 8, max 32) analyse files in parallel
+- Results flow through an events queue back to the SSE generator

+This allows I/O-bound SMB reads to overlap with CPU-bound pattern matching.
+The current scan rate (files/second) is shown live in the progress bar.

 ---